JoZhouFang/JoZhouFang.github.io/experences.md

 - **workshop on infinite categroy**, 23 fall, organized by Yunhao Sun and me

-- **Graduated topology seminar**[link](https://sustech-topology.github.io/grad/), 24 spring, Wenhui Yang, Chenlu Huang, and me give a talk on May 21
+- **Graduated topology seminar**[link](https://sustech-topology.github.io/grad/), 24 spring, Wenhui Yang, Chenlu Huang, and me gave a talk on May 21

 - **Small workshop about several topics about geometry and topology**, 24 summer (participants are Chenlu Huang and me), my talks are in [link](https://JoZhouFang.github.io/writtingtalks/Small workshop about several topics about geometry and topology)